 The Homes and Communities Agency

-The HCA took responsibility for the regulation of social housing providers in England on 1 April 2012 and is regulates affordable housing providers in order to raise the standard of services for tenants.
+The HCA took responsibility for the regulation of social housing providers in England on 1 April 2012.
+Its role is to ensure social housing providers are well governed, financially viable and deliver services to tenants of a certain standard and quality.

 Anchor work closely with our regulators to ensure the highest standards of care and housing are provided at all of our locations.